songyingho/metacritic_games_statistics/README.md

 so we filled the missing data values with a random number within appropriate range.

 In conclusion, final dataset of columns consisting of:
-* Name, Platform, Developer, Publisher, Genre, rating, release year, Critics score, User score
+* Name, Platform, Developer, Publisher, Genre, Rating, Release year, Critics score, User score

 Task 3 [SQL]
-We converted them into dataframes and then created a SQL query which basically meant joining tables … alongside their ratings and subsequently selected only relevant columns….
+We converted them into dataframes and then created a database using sqlite.

 Task 4 [Hypothesis Tests]
 Hypothesis is generated about a population parameter, and sample statistics are used to assess the likelihood that the hypothesis is true.
 The hypothesis is based on available information and the investigator's belief about the population parameters.
 In order to process hypothesis testing, we set up the null hypothesis(H0) and the alternate hypothesis(H1).